matt-fonto/books/beyond_cracking_the_coding_interview/Part 5 - Behavioral interviews/notes.md

 ### The STAR method

 - Situation: the problem
+  - What was the issue and why it matters?
 - Task: what you needed to do
+  - What was the solution?
 - Action: how you did it
+  - How you implemented it?
 - Result: what happened then

+  - What happened after?

 - Highlight a problem, then show your awesomeness on how you solved it and the goodness that followed
   - "If this person can solve this problem, then they can help solve our company's problems too"